aryancodes1/LLMChatBotCompanyData/README.md

 I designed and implemented a user-friendly chatbot interface using Streamlit, allowing users to interact with the system, query information, and compare data across the documents.

-Outcome and Guidelines
+## Outcome and Guidelines

 The Content Engine architecture is designed to be scalable and modular, capable of handling additional documents and functionalities.
-Using a locally running LLM and Faiss for vector storage ensures data privacy and reduces reliance on external APIs.
+Using a locally running LLM (Ollama )and Chromadb for vector storage ensures data privacy and reduces reliance on external APIs.

 ## Interface LLM Results